 Usually eye pencil products of this type tend to slip and slide around on my oily skin but, like the swatches I made on my arm, these colours don't budge once on my lids.
 They are so easy to use too.
 I was a bit dubious at first at whether I'd get the hang of these, but all I've been doing is scribbling the colour onto my lids and blending in with my fingertip or a brush.
 The result looks like I've put in far more work and the pigmentation of the shades are stunning.
 All of the colours I have could flatter a wide range of skintones and work great mixed together too.
 These pencils work as an eyeshadow, eyeliner and lid primer.
 The satin finishes have a metallic feel to them too so also double as a highlighter.
 Win.

-The Magnetic Eye pencils are available for £24* from a few places in the UK like Look Fantastic, Cult Beauty and Space NK.
-The matte finishes are currently only available in the US so if you're lucky enough to live in the states you can grab them at Sephora.
+The Magnetic Eye pencils are available for £24* from a few places in the UK like Look Fantastic, Cult Beauty or Space NK and in the US on the brand's website here (you can get 10% off orders with the code 'FRESHLENGTHS10')

 *samples - read my disclaimer here.